 In some of his court work, Christopher acts for defendants in actions against bailiffs and local authorities.
 He appears at applications for urgent interim injunctions, applications for strike-out and summary judgment, directions hearings, and fast-track trials.
 These claims frequently allege that bailiff companies and/or local authorities do not have good title to goods taken into control, that the goods have been converted, and/or that there has been some regulatory breach.
 Christopher has successful experience of countering these claims, running fraud defences, and obtaining costs orders.

 He appears in his own right and as a led junior.
-He is currently instructed as a junior to prosecute one of the largest cases ever investigated by Lincolnshire Police.
 When acting alone he prosecutes and defends the full range of violent offences, drugs offences, and offences of dishonesty.

 In addition to his general criminal work, Christopher advises offshore entities on their compliance with anti-money laundering and other quasi-criminal legislation.